philgermano/Dungeon_Brawlers_Front/README.md

 Models including field names and their datatypes

-Game Model:
+Game Model:<br />
-email: string,
+email: string,<br />
-username: string
+username: string,<br />
-enemyHealth: number,
+enemyHealth: number,<br />
-playerHealth: number,
+playerHealth: number,<br />
-playerLocation: number,
+playerLocation: number,<br />
-enemyLocation: number,
+enemyLocation: number,<br />

-User Stories
+User Stories<br />
-User stories detailing app functionality

-As a user, I want to be able to explore the dungeon and defeat my opponent.
+As a user, I want to be able to explore the dungeon and defeat my opponent.<br />
-As a user, I want to be able to log in and have my game info recorded.
+As a user, I want to be able to log in and have my game info recorded.<br />
-As a user, I want to be able to stop a match vs the computer and continue it later.
+As a user, I want to be able to stop a match vs the computer and continue it later.<br />

-MVP Goals
+MVP Goals<br />
-Full Crud
+Full Crud<br />
-Turn base gameplay vs a computer opponent
+Turn base gameplay vs a computer opponent<br />
-User login
+User login<br />
-Players create games that track match details which are deleted once match concludes.
+Players create games that track match details which are deleted once match concludes.<br />

-Stretch Goals
+Stretch Goals<br />
-Multiplayer using socket.io
+Multiplayer using socket.io<br />
-Win rate and ranking through a leaderboard
+Win rate and ranking through a leaderboard<br />

-Unresolved Problems
-I need to add delays in for actions to force space and prevent spamming inputs.
-I just ran out of time.

-Future Plans
+Future Plans<br />
 I want to add more methods of interacting with the opponent and the world.
-I have a few written up that I will be implementing later.
+I have a few written up that I will be implementing later.<br />
-I would like to take this framework and expand it into a fuller game.
+I would like to take this framework and expand it into a fuller game.<br />
-I would like to add more descriptive text and have a list of combat text to pull from.
+I would like to add more descriptive text and have a list of combat text to pull from.<br />